Table of contents

 #1 Testimonial Donut

 We are accepting beta users right now.
 You will get video testimonials for your brand website, free for 6 months.
 We will design the mockups for you to make it look however you want.
-All you have to do is choose 5 customers and we will share a link which you can further forward to them.
-Your customers will record the video using the link and we will create the custom widget which you can add on your website.
-Video testimonials are better than text testimonials any time of the day, why not give it a try?
+All you have to do is choose 5 customers and we will share a link that you can further forward to them.
+Your customers will record the video using the link and we will create a custom widget that you can add to your website.
+Video testimonials are better than text testimonials any time of the day, so why not give it a try?

 #2 Trust Pulse

-Trust Pulse is a real time event tracking tool that shows pop up live streaming events like purchases, registrations, signups and more.
-Showing live activity of the customers increases the chances of conversion by 15% and creates a serious FOMO.
+Trust Pulse is a real-time event tracking tool that shows pop-up live-streaming events like purchases, registrations, signups, and more.
+Showing the live activity of the customers increases the chances of conversion by 15% and creates a serious FOMO.
 You can customize the notifications and widgets to match the website design.

 #3 OptinMonster

-Here’s an example of a popup as a demo of social proof effect.
+Here’s an example of a popup as a demo of the social proof effect.

-Social proof can help you share transformational stories with your audience who’re most likely to base their decisions on how others have benefited by using your product.
+Social proof can help you share transformational stories with your audience, which is most likely to base their decisions on how others have benefited from using your product.
 Sharing generic stories isn’t going to help anymore.

 See how Weight Watcher implements sharing transformations of their customers as social proof for potential customers to trust them.
 Imagine the rate of conversions after implementing this.